Release of mosquitoes as part of Project Wolbachia sparks alarm among some residents

 He added that more targeted and direct engagements will be explored, such as through door-to-door engagements to increase community awareness.

-As such, he had wanted to participate in the community engagement efforts, which were conducted through the People's Association, such as by taking part in the mosquito release activities at the Wolbachia study sites.
+Hence, he had wanted to participate in community engagement efforts, which were conducted through the People's Association, such as by taking part in mosquito release activities at the Wolbachia study sites.
 But he was unable to do so.

-He then asked the ministry how much it believes in garnering the support of MPs in their community engagement efforts.
+Mr Chua asked the ministry how much it believes in garnering the support of MPs in its community engagement efforts.

 In response, Mr Baey said NEA works with the community and grassroots to carry out these outreach programmes, as with all the various government initiatives.

 "In particular, for Project Wolbachia, we need to work with town councils as well because of some of the operational issues, and because the town council maintains some of the general cleanliness of the estate so as to reduce mosquito breeding grounds...
-So we'll continue to work on both fronts."
+So we'll continue to work on both fronts," he added.

 Project Wolbachia is currently deployed at 13 sites, including Punggol and Sengkang.